 - 4 required courses:

 - 1) Political Science 101, 102, or 103

 - 2) Political Science 315, 316, 317, or 318

 - 3) Political Science 392

-- 4) At least one of the following: Political Science 420, 421, 422, 424 or 425.

 Political science majors must also satisfy an off-campus requirement.
 This requirement does not necessarily involve a specific course.
 Rather, students can satisfy this requirement by completing PSCI 395, 396, 397, a study abroad program, the Washington Semester, the Chicago Urban Studies Program, or a department approved May Term course.
 Students seeking to apply a May Term course to this requirement must obtain the department chair's approval for doing so prior to the beginning of the course.